 Have you added splitter between your wall cable outlet and the modem?

 A splitter can reduce cable signal strength coming from the wall cable outlet.
 Removing the splitter will potentially increase the signal strength.
 (Note: If a Fidelity technician installed the splitter, please do not remove it.
 If additional troubleshooting steps fail, please call our Technical Care Center for further assistance at 800-392-8070.)

 Run a speed test.

-Running a speed test on a laptop or desktop computer that is connected with an ethernet cable directly to the cable modem.
+Run a speed test on a laptop or desktop computer that is connected with an ethernet cable directly to the cable modem.
 This will determine if the slow speeds are the result of Fidelity's network or another factor outside of the network.
 If the speeds match or are close to the subscribed speeds, then Fidelity's network and equipment are functioning properly.
-If the speeds are substantially less than the subscribed speeds, please call our 24/7 Technical Care Center at 800-392-8070 for further assistance.
+If the speeds are substantially less than the subscribed speeds, please refer to additional troubleshooting steps on this page.
+If troubleshooting fails, call our Technical Care Center at 800-392-8070 for further assistance.